raveintospace/Twinmoji/README.md

 ## ✨ This app features
 - Smooth SwiftUI animations for an engaging experience.
+- Two gameplay modes:
+  - Single Player: Race against the clock to find the repeated emoji.
-- Turn-based gameplay, where one player starts the countdown, and the other must find the repeated emoji.
+  - Battle Mode: Turn-based competition where one player starts the countdown, and the other must find the match.
 - Up to four emoji decks.
 - Two difficulty levels and three countdown speed settings.
 - Color-based countdown instead of a numeric timer for a more intuitive experience.
+- Score tracking and win/lose conditions.

 ---

 ## 🛠️ Tech & Architecture
 - Built with SwiftUI, leveraging declarative UI and animations.
-- MVVM architecture, with a ViewModel handling game logic.
+- MVVM architecture, with a dedicated ViewModel handling game logic for each gameplay mode.
-- Two main views: MenuView and GameView, along with several subviews and a Splash Screen.
+- Two main views for each gameplay mode: MenuView and GameView, along with several subviews.
+- SplashView & HomeView
 - Enums define available emoji decks and game states (instead of a dedicated model).

 ---

 ## 🏗️ Inspired by Paul Hudson
 Twinmoji is inspired by a game concept from Paul Hudson, but with significant improvements:
+- Added Single Player mode for solo challenges.
 - Three new emoji decks to add variety.
 - Refined playing & scoring system (win/lose conditions for a more strategic experience).
-- Improved UI/UX elements.
+- Improved UI/UX elements, including custom colors.

 ---

 ## 🎮 Game rules
-The game ends when:
+Single Player Mode
+- Objective: Find the identical emoji between two cards before the countdown ends.
+- Scoring:
-- A player reaches 5 points and wins.
+    - Correct answer: Earn points based on speed and difficulty.
+    - Wrong answer or timeout: Lose points.
+    - Game End: Play ten rounds; the final score determines your performance.

+Battle Mode
+- Objective: Compete to find the identical emoji first.
+- Scoring:
+    - Correct answer: +1 point.
+    - Wrong answer or timeout: -1 point.
-- A player drops to -5 points and loses.
+    - Game End: A player reaches 5 points and wins. // A player drops to -5 points and loses.

 ---

 ## 🚀 Installation
-To run the app locally, clone the repository and open the project in Xcode.
-Then, build and run the project in the simulator or on a physical device.
+To run the app locally, clone the repository and open the project in Xcode (version 15 or later).
+Then, build and run the project in the simulator or on a physical device (iOS 17+ recommended).

 ---